Caught in a Speed Trap: Traps for the Wary

 4. There are other ways police speed traps may be created.
 One indication of a trap is the placement of a mechanical speed detector device within 100 yards of a speed reduction sign.

 Conclusion: A Speed Trap By Any Other Name…

 The bottom line is there is a fair amount of latitude in the enforcement of speed limits, often under vehicle codes regarding safe driving enforcement.
-More importantly, any speed laws may be linked to what the traffic will bear.
-A fairly typical state road standard, for example, is the establishment of a speed limit that is followed by an approximate 85th percentile of all traffic on that road.
+More importantly, any speeding laws may be linked to what the traffic will bear.
+A fairly typical state road standard, for example, is the establishment of a speed limit that is followed by approximately 85th percentile of all traffic on that road.
 But as any police officer with a citation book in hand will be happy to tell you, “Road conditions and equipment can make all the difference.
 Have a safe day.
 Here’s your summons.”